sammcj/anz-test-2/README.md

 #### Extend tests

 - While a simple Mocha Chai test is implemented to check that the API is returning a 200 when hit and that the JSON is valid, additional test cases could be added.
+- Reduction in code quality could prevent a build from succeeding.

 #### Improve handling of secrets